krisztianb/seekingalpha-paywall-remover/README.md

-# seekingalpha-paywall-remover
+# Seeking Alpha Paywall Remover

-A browser extension that removes the paywall from articles on the seekingalpha.com website
+This is a browser extension that removes the paywall from articles on the seekingalpha.com website.